yannikkellerde/packageinit/README.md

 # Automatically create __init__.py files for your whole project
 ![](packageinit.gif)
 ## Motivation
-Let's say I have this python project structure (And you installed test_repo into your python environment)
+Let's say you have this python project structure (And you installed test_repo into your python environment)
 ```
 test_repo/
 ├── backend